redpwn/rcds/docs/backends/k8s/index.rst

 A NetworkPolicy is also created to prevent network traffic from outside a challenge's namespace reaching any containers which are not explicitly exposed.

+Like with rCDS's Docker integration, the Kubernetes backend does not have a dependency on any system commands (e.g. ``kubectl``); having a kubeconfig in the standard location is all that is necessary.

 Configuration
 -------------